Znogit/github-action-demo/README.md

 # github-action-demo
-!!!doesn't work at this time!!!
+it doesn't work as i want